The Enhanced Art of Writing Headlines

 However, publishers can support those better reading behaviors.
 Recent Chartbeat research shows that despite our changing reading and writing habits, there are scientific ways to improve the likelihood that something will get read.

-The role of language and technology
+The role of language and technology in headlines

 In an analysis of around 100,000 headline tests and 250,000 individual headlines, we examined linguistic traits of successful and unsuccessful headlines and found that language really does matter.